bridaybrummer/info_fork/README.md

 ## Objectives:

+- For Brian to get really good at coding and collaborating
 - Troubleshooting coding related issues
 - Finding efficient ways of solving problems through coding
 - Simplifying data analysis, manipulation and management